 Anastasia Panori (Aristotle University of Thessaloniki, Greece)

 Anastasia Panori is an Assistant Professor at the School of Spatial Planning and Development of Aristotle University of Thessaloniki.
 She holds a master’s degree in Economics (University of Macedonia, Thessaloniki) and a PhD in Economic and Regional Development from Panteion University of Athens.
 Her work has been published in top academic journals.
-She has contributed to generating more than ?10 million through research and consultancy projects, mainly supported via European funding schemes (H2020, Horizon Europe), and she has worked as an expert for the European Commission and the Greek National Documentation Centre.
+She has contributed to generating more than 10 million euros through research and consultancy projects, mainly supported via European funding schemes (H2020, Horizon Europe), and she has worked as an expert for the European Commission and the Greek National Documentation Centre.
 Anastasia serves on the editorial boards of REGION and IET Smart Cities, and she has been invited to edit Special Issues on the digital transition of regional and the future of cities for Regional Studies and Frontiers in Sustainable Cities.
 She also co-edited the Greek book “Spatial planning in the digital age” (Kritiki).

 Seamus McGuinness (Economic and Social Research Institute, Ireland)